makgyver/rectorch/docsrc/config-format.rst

 Configuration files format
 ==========================

-In **rectorch**, te configuration of the data set pre-processing, and the models' training/test is performed via `.json <https://www.json.org/json-en.html>`_ files.
+In **rectorch**, the configuration of the data set pre-processing, and the models' training/test is performed via `.json <https://www.json.org/json-en.html>`_ files.